 So far, we’ve painted a picture of a city that’s interesting, but perhaps not all that warm – to brush Washington off as a sterile place would be unfair, however.
 There’s actually a rich and varied arts scene here, from the National Theatre to independent ones.
 Jazz clubs are still going strong and you’re never far from some live music in the evenings.
 Galleries, open-mic nights, comedy, and craft beer all thrive in this city packed with young, ambitious people.

-With all this on offer, it’d be a mistake to limit your trip to DC to only a couple of days and your programme doesn’t need to be limited to museums and monuments, as you can see from our list of the Washington DC.
+With all this on offer, it’d be a mistake to limit your trip to DC to only a couple of days and your program doesn’t need to be limited to museums and monuments, as you can see from our list of the Washington DC.

 Top Highlights in Washington DC